-The Company expect that the adoption of the above standards, interpretations and improvements, if applicable, will have no material impact on the financial statements in the period of initial application.
+The directors expect that the adoption of the standards above will have no material impact on the financial statements in the year of initial application.

 2. SIGNIFICANT ACCOUNTING POLICIES - cont'd

 2.3.
 Functional and Presentation Currency

 The management has determined that the currency of the primary economic environment in which the company operates ("the functional currency") is the United States dollar.
 The financial statements of the company are presented in United States dollar.